typelevel/cats-effect/site/src/main/mdoc/tutorial/tutorial.md

 before: this is because `use` returns `IO` instances that are cancelable, in contrast our `transfer` function is not cancelable.

+WARNING: To properly test cancelation, You should also ensure that `fork := true` is set in the sbt configuration, otherwise sbt will intercept the cancelation because it will be running the program in the same JVM as itself.

 ### Polymorphic cats-effect code
 There is an important characteristic of `IO` that we shall be aware of. `IO` is able to encapsulate side-effects, but the capacity to define concurrent and/or